timmaxw/HitecDServo/experimentation/protocol.md

 - Never read; never written with any other value

 ## Register 0x1E: Travel
-- Writing `0x0BC2 + 4 * (microseconds - 1500)` to this register makes the servo move to the position specified by `microseconds`.
+- Writing `0x0BB8 + 4 * (microseconds - 1500)` to this register makes the servo move to the position specified by `microseconds`.
-- So e.g. writing 0x0BC2 is makes the servo travel to the center position (equivalent to 1500 microseconds).
     - Note the resolution is 0.25 microsecond per unit of this register.
-- In some contexts, 0x0BB8 is treated as the center point rather than 0xBC2.
+    - Center position is 0x0BB8, corresponding to 1500us
-- Min point is 0x0190
+    - Min position is 0x0190, corresponding to 850us
-- Max point is 0x15E0
+    - Max position is 0x15E0, corresponding to 2150us
-- These are the same values displayed in red text in EPA mode.
+- These are the values displayed in red text in EPA settings mode.
+- DPC-11 GUI "manual setting" mode has inconsistent behavior: When dragging the slider, it will use `0x0BC2 + 4 * (microseconds - 1500)` rather than `0x0BB8 + 4 * (microseconds - 1500)`.
+However, the buttons labeled "1500", "1000", "2000", etc. will use the 0x0BB8 formula.
+- Approximately 1-3ms after end of the write to 0x1E, the servo begins to actually move.
+When the motor turns on, the supply voltage dips modestly, but not enough to cause a glitch on the data line.

+## Register 0x0C: Read physical servo position
+- Read-only register that appears to return actual physical servo position
+- Theoretical range is 0x0000-0x3FFF, but the actual range is from approximately 0x02A0-0x3D5F (probably due to manufacturing variation in the specific servo)
+- Depending on 0x5E (direction) register, meaning is inverted:
+    - In CW mode, larger values go clockwise.
+So if servo is turned counterclockwise to the physical limit (approximately -101 degrees), 0x0C will read approximately 0x02A0; clockwise to the physical limit (approximately +101 degrees), 0x0C will read approximately 0x3D5F.
+    - In CCW mode, larger values go counterclockwise.
+So if the servo is turned counterclockwise to the physical limit (approximately -101 degrees), 0x0C will read approximately 0x3D5F; clockwise to the physical limit (approximately +101 degrees), 0x0C will read approximately 0x02A0.

-## Register 0xB2: EPA left?
+## Register 0xB2: EPA left point
-- Read on program reset, returns 0x0D35
-- When starting EPA settings mode, read 0x0D35 then write 0x0032
-- On EPA reset, read 0x0D35 then write 0x0D35
-- On EPA set, write to 0x006C (round 2: 0x1969)
-- On CW->CCW, read 0x1969 write 0x1951.
-On CCW->CW, the reverse.
+- Describes physical servo position corresponding to a min-length pulse (850us)
+- Follows same convention as 0x0C register.
+- Default value is 0x0D35.
+This corresponds to approximately -65-75 degrees counterclockwise if 0x5E (direction) is in CW mode (or the reverse in CCW mode)
+- When changing EPA points, value is temporarily set to 0x0032.

-## Register 0xC2: EPA center
+## Register 0xC2: EPA center point
-- When starting EPA settings mode, read 0x2000 then write 0x2000
-- On EPA reset, read 0x2000 then write 0x2000
-- On EPA set, write to 0x200B (value read from 0x0C) (round 2: 0x2008)
-- On CW->CCW, read 0x2008 write 0x1FF7.
-On CCW->CW, the reverse.
+- Describes physical servo position corresponding to a mid-length pulse (1500us)
+- Follows same convention as 0x0C register.
+- Default value is 0x2000.

-## Register 0xB0: EPA right?
+## Register 0xB0: EPA right point
-- When starting EPA settings mode, read 0x32CA then write 0x3FCD
-- On EPA reset, read 0x32CA then write 0x32CA
-- On EPA set, write to 0x3FB0 (round 2: 0x26AE)
-- On CW->CCW, read 0x26AE write 0x2696.
-On CCW->CW, the reverse.
+- Describes physical servo position corresponding to a max-length pulse (2150us)
+    - https://www.servocity.com/d485hw-servo/ claims max-length pulse is 2350us; I believe this is an error.
+- Follows same convention as 0x0C register.
+- Default value is 0x32CA.
+This corresponds to approximately +65-75 degrees clockwise if 0x5E (direction) is in CW mode (or the reverse in CCW mode)
+- When changing EPA points, value is temporarily set to 0x3FCD.

 ## Register 0x50: Unknown
 - When starting EPA settings mode, write 0x3FFF